 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Develop a model based on evidence to illustrate the relationships between systems or components of a system.
 Evidence from deep probes and seismic waves, reconstructions of historical changes in Earth's surface features, its magnetic field, and an understanding of physical and chemical processes lead to a model of Earth with a hot but solid inner core, a liquid outer core, and a solid mantle and crust.
 Motions of the mantle and its plates occur primarily through thermal convection, which involves the cycling of matter due to the outward flow of energy from Earth's interior and gravitational movement of denser materials toward the interior.
 The radioactive decay of unstable isotopes continually generates new energy within Earth's crust and mantle, providing the primary source of the heat that drives mantle convection.
 Plate tectonics can be viewed as the surface expression of mantle convection.
+Geologists use seismic waves and their reflection at interfaces between layers to probe structures deep in the planet.
 Energy and Matter: Energy drives the cycling of matter within and between systems.